 -

-2nd Jan and 3rd Jan - Replacing Modified Data: The system compares the modified timestamps of both the date partition.
-Since the input source has a more recent timestamp for these two partitions, the system replaces the corresponding partitions in the output table with the updated data.
+2nd Jan - Replacing Modified Data with Updated data: The system compares the modified timestamps of both the date partition.
+Since the input source has a more recent timestamp for this partition, the system replaces the corresponding partitions in the output table with the updated data.

 -